SeanStafford/ARCHER/docs/RESUME_STATUS_REFERENCE.md

 ### `parsing_failed`
 Failed during LaTeX-to-YAML conversion.
 Resume remains at last successful stage (normalized `.tex` file exists).
 Requires manual investigation of parsing errors.

 ---

+### Operations on Historical Resumes

+Historical resumes serve as a **read-only content library** for the targeting context.
+Once parsed, they remain at `parsed` status indefinitely.

+**Compilation for Reference:**
+Historical resumes can be compiled to PDF for reference purposes, but this is logged as `logged_activity` events in the pipeline rather than `status_change`, providing observability (page count, warnings, compilation time) without changing the resume's status.
+This distinction exists because pdfs of historical resumes are for ad-hoc reference only.
+Historical pdfs are only integrated into the ARCHER pipeline through structured representations that the targeting context uses to inform content decisions.

+**Validation Not Applicable:**
+Historical resumes are not validated, because by definition they are already approved.
+The validation phase exists to catch quality issues before delivery, but historical resumes have already been delivered successfully in the past.

+---